cbor-wg/cddl-modules/draft-ietf-cbor-cddl-modules.md

     The present document defines a backward- and forward-compatible way to add a module structure to CDDL.

-[^status]

-[^status]: Previous versions of the changes in this document were part
-    of draft-bormann-cbor-cddl-2-draft and previously
-    draft-bormann-cbor-cddl-freezer.
-    This submission extracts out the functionality that is ready for further WG work.

 --- middle

 # Introduction

 [^abs1-]

-[^status]

-[^seealso]

-[^seealso]: Proposals for additional functionality that needs more
-    work can be found in {{-cddl-2-draft}}.
-Proposals for other additions to the CDDL specification base are in {{-freezer}}.

-The present document is intended to be the specification base of what has colloquially been called CDDL 2.0, a term hat is now focusing on module structure (other documents make up what is now called CDDL 1.1).
+The present document is intended to be the specification base of what has colloquially been called CDDL 2.0, a term that is now focusing on module structure (other documents make up what is now sometimes called CDDL 1.1).
 Additional documents describe further work on CDDL.